The struggle of purpose (as a stay-at-home mom).

 Today I am not doing so good.
 I don’t feel so good about myself.

 Every so often I find myself struggling with my purpose as a stay-at-home mom.
-It’s almost like because there is no dollar amount attached to the work you do there has to be some other tangible result to your days.
+It’s almost as if because there is no dollar amount attached to the work you do there has to be some other tangible result to your days.
 Loving your children and taking care of the endless list of daily chores just doesn’t measure up to enough.

 Who am I really looking for approval from?
 If it is my children, then I already have it.
 If it is my husband, then I am doing it wrong.
 My husband works from 7:30am-3:30pm at an office where he can take a break whenever he wants to, where he can go to the bathroom by himself, where he can make a phone call pretty much whenever, where he can eat whenever he is hungry without having to share half of it.
 I am at home with two small children.
 All day.
 I feed them, bathe them, soothe them, play with them, keep them safe, cared for and loved.
 I don’t have set hours.
 I am on the clock as their loving mother all the time.